- ORDER: Passeriformes

 - Grive à joues grises (French)

 - Cool Facts

-- Gray-cheeked and Bicknell's thrushes were only recently recognized as separate species.
+- Gray-cheeked and Bicknell’s Thrushes were only officially recognized as separate species in 1995.
 Most of the information published in the last century on "Gray-cheeked Thrush" concerned the Bicknell's Thrush instead of the Gray-cheeked.
-Although Gray-cheeked Thrush has a much larger range across North America, the Bicknell's Thrush's small range is closer to centers of human population, and therefore is the more accessible species.
+Although Gray-cheeked Thrush has a much larger range across North America, the Bicknell's Thrush's small range is closer to centers of human population and therefore is the more accessible species.

-- The oldest recorded Gray-cheeked Thrush was at least 6 years, 11 months old when it was recaptured and rereleased during banding operations in Ontario in 2005.
-It had been banded in Florida in 1999.
+- The oldest recorded Gray-cheeked Thrush was at least 6 years, 11 months old when it was recaptured and re-released during banding operations in Ontario in 2005.
+It had been banded as an adult in Florida in 1999.